Lift and confidence - A4T FAQ

 How does A4T handle confidence calculations?

 A4T uses non-binary metric calculations with the sum of square data.
 The variance is calculated using the sum of squares data.
 Extreme orders are not taken into account.
+Additionally, the confidence calculation does not apply a Bonferroni correction for multiple offers.

 Do lift and confidence work in Ad Hoc and Report Builder?
 If it's not native, can I do it in there myself?